NightfireResearch/nightfire-re/PS2.md

 `Input_Action__Fs15GameActions_tagUs(iVar15,10,4)` - Fs15... means a function returning short, with a (15-char) GameActions_tag, and an Unsigned short?

 There's also a very comprehensive SFX list in the ELF at 002e96a0

+# IOP

+Might be necessary to refer to this code to fully understand the music marker format, sound bank numbering etc.

+Interesting functions in SFX.IRX:

+* FindMusicTrackNumber does a lookup through "MusicTrackInfo" with 4-byte stride to match, and then adds 1.
+* FindSoundBankSlot does the same, but has some deug that indicates the value is a hashcode.
+Also shows 0x96 is the limit for "SB_MaximumAllocated".
+* SFXLoadSoundBank walks through which files are loaded, what data is there and how to interpret.
+* SFXInitialise loads SBINFO.SBI and just copies 0x96 values into `SoundBankInfo`.
+* sifrpc_server__FUiPvi handles comms with R5900

+They might have used "samples" where I would say "tracks"? (to avoid ambiguity of sample = value at a single point in time)

 # Action.elf Malloc